Quilt by Chris Staver

 One School’s Journey tells the story of the discovery and use of authentic projects to reach and teach students.
 While offering procedure, guidance, and examples, this is not a book of lesson plans.
 Our bias is that for true authentic teaching you cannot follow someone else’s lesson plans.
 Authentic projects come from the heart and are adapted to meet the needs and interests of students.
 Our hope is that the reader will find inspiration from what we discovered as we set down the path to authentic teaching and learning.

-One School’s Journey by Eleanor K. Smith and Margaret Pastor is available in paperback and on Kindle from Amazon.
+One School’s Journey by Eleanor K. Smith and Margaret Pastor is available for free on Kindle Unlimited.
+It is also available in paperback and on Kindle from Amazon.

 Looking down off of a moving cruise ship – the pilot has just jumped off and is being helped by a crew member on the pilot boat.